filecoin-project/venus/CODEWALK.md

-Other built-in actors include the [payment broker](https://github.com/filecoin-project/go-filecoin/blob/master/actor/builtin/paymentbroken), which provides a mechanism for off-chain payments via payment channels, and the [storage market](https://github.com/filecoin-project/go-filecoin/blob/master/actor/storagemarket), which starts miners and tracks total storage (aka “power”).
+Other built-in actors include the [payment broker](https://github.com/filecoin-project/go-filecoin/blob/master/actor/builtin/paymentbroken), which provides a mechanism for off-chain payments via payment channels, and the [storage market](https://github.com/filecoin-project/go-filecoin/blob/master/actor/storagemarket), which starts miners and tracks total storage (aka "power").
 These are both singletons.

 Actors declare a list of exported methods with ABI types.